Mae de la Concha

 María Asunción Jacoba Pía de la Concha García-Mauriño, known as Mae de la Concha (born 25 July 1954), is a Spanish bookseller and politician.
-She is the current regional minister of Agriculture, Fisheries and Food of the government of the Balearic Islands.
+She was regional minister of agriculture, fisheries and food of the government of the Balearic Islands.
 She was a member of Congress of Deputies from 2016 to 2019.
 From October 2017 to December 2021 she also served as secretary-general of the Balearic branch of Podemos.
+She was acting President of the Balearic Islands from 19 June to 7 July 2023.

 Biography

 She started working as a court secretary until 1990, when she founded the La Torre de Papel bookstore.
 In February 2015 she was elected secretary-general of Podemos Menorca.
 She was elected to the Congress of Deputies in 2015 and 2016.

+On 20 June 2023, following the resignation of Francina Armengol, she was appointed President of the Balearic Islands as the oldest person of Armengol's cabinet.